 We both found ourselves in the unfortunate position of working for a wing commander who had gone off the deep end.
 Brigadier General Paulson believed that the best way to earn distinction for himself and his wing was to prioritize a metric that nobody else really cared about, and to push his people to the breaking point.
 For General Paulson, there was nothing more important than making sure every airplane took off on time.

 I had set the example for what not to do early in General Paulson's tenure as our wing commander.
 Two weeks after Paulson's "all takeoffs will be on time" edict, a Learjet was scheduled to fly a team of electrical technicians to a remote radar site in Italy.
 One of the technicians forgot a piece of equipment and needed thirty minutes to retrieve it from the shop.
 The crew asked for direction.
 "Wait," I said.
 "Our job is to help them do their job and if they need the equipment, we should wait."
 Paulson saw this as a high crime and misdemeanor and dressed me down in front of my fellow commanders at the next staff meeting.
 Our marching orders were clear.

 A month later it would be Margaret's turn under fire.

 "How are things?"
 I asked, as I caught up with her walking across the flight line to our weekly operations group staff meeting.

-"Not good, Eddie," she said.
+"Not good, James," she said.
 "One of my pilots filed a fraud, waste, and abuse complaint."

 "There is bound to be some of that," I said.
 "What's that got to do with you?"